 One of the major concerns surround iGaming in the United States revolved around the security of online games.
 In addition, the current growth in iGaming is happening at the state level.
 This means that states have to insure that only residents of those states can access sites.

 In addition, these sites will create numerous positions in the area of IT support, web design, SEO, and marketing.
-Each individual site will require a team of people to help keep it updated and properly marketed to the general public.
+Also, each individual site will require a team of people to help keep it updated and properly marketed to the general public.
 While these jobs may be as high profile as others, the sheer number that will be needed in time will make a significant impact on the job market.

 Game Related Jobs